oven-sh/bun.report/README.md

 - [Bun](https://bun.sh)
 - For remapping Windows traces, you need to compile [pdb-addr2line](https://github.com/mstange/pdb-addr2line), which requires a Rust toolchain installed.
 This is built from source because I noticed existing binaries did not seem to work well.
 - For remapping macOS and Linux traces, you need `llvm-symbolizer` installed.
 This can be installed by having LLVM installed.
+- `unzip` is required to unzip downloaded files.

 Everything is written in TypeScript.
 The backend is a `Bun.serve` server with manual routing, using a frameworkless frontend built with `Bun.build`.